ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/quick-start-guide/index.md

 *   [Ubuntu](http://www.ubuntu.com/) Linux (version == 22.04 - Jammy)
-    *   This is the only officially support distro, but building Chromium OS should work fine on any x86_64 Linux distro running a 2.6.16+ kernel
+    *   This is the only officially support distro, but building Chromium OS should work fine on any x86_64 Linux distro running a recent kernel

 *   a 64-bit system for performing the build

 *   an account with sudo access

-1. Install the git revision control system, the curl download helper, and xz-utils.
-On Ubuntu, the magic incantation to do this is:
+1. Install required tools.
+On Ubuntu, the command is:

     ```none
-    sudo apt-get install git gitk git-gui curl xz-utils
+    sudo apt-get install git gitk git-gui curl xz-utils zstd
     ```

 2. You must also [install